 Dr. Nichols is at work on several new projects including a book on the election of 1952 and conservative visions for foreign relations in the early Cold War with Oxford University Press, tentatively entitled Republican Revival.

-Nichols is helping to lead a range of new arts and humanities programming initiatives, including serving as Director of the OSU Center for the Humanities, which is the hub for interdisciplinary research, teaching, outreach, and engagement in the humanities at Oregon State University and aims to have wide community engagement in the Corvallis, Oregon, and Pacific NW communities, and beyond.
+Dr. Nichols is helping to lead a range of new arts and humanities programming initiatives, including serving as Director of the OSU Center for the Humanities, which is the hub for interdisciplinary research, teaching, outreach, and engagement in the humanities at Oregon State University and aims to have wide community engagement in the Corvallis, Oregon, and Pacific NW communities, and beyond.

-Since 2014 Nichols also has spearheaded a major multi-year interdisciplinary project on Citizenship and Crisis housed in the OSU School of History, Philosophy, and Religion, drawing on faculty, staff, and students from across the College of Liberal Arts, around OSU, and beyond.
+In 2014 Nichols founded and has spearheaded a major multi-year interdisciplinary project on Citizenship and Crisis housed in the OSU School of History, Philosophy, and Religion, drawing on faculty, staff, and students from across the College of Liberal Arts, around OSU, and beyond.

-Please contact Nichols directly for more information about interviews and quotes, events, publications, the OSU Center for the Humanities or about the OSU Citizenship and Crisis Initiative.
+Please contact Nichols directly for more information about interviews and quotes, events, publications, the OSU Center for the Humanities, or the OSU Citizenship and Crisis Initiative.

 Selected Recent Honors and Awards:

 Phi Beta Kappa Member of the Year, Awarded by the Oregon State University Phi Beta Kappa Student Chapter, Epsilon of Oregon (May 2018)

 TEDxPortland TED Talk speaker (April 2018)*in front of 3,000+ audience at the Keller Auditorium, Portland, OR, and thousands more watching streaming online.

 OSU Faculty Member of the Game (Fall 2016)